huggingface/blog/playlist-generator-st.md

 [The ST documentation highlights many of the choices](https://www.sbert.net/docs/pretrained_models.html), along with their evaluation metrics and some descriptions of their intended use-cases.
 The **[MS MARCO models](https://www.sbert.net/docs/pretrained-models/msmarco-v5.html)** are trained on Bing search engine queries, but since they also perform well on other domains I decided any one of these could be a good choice for this project.
 All we need for the playlist generator is to find songs that have some semantic similarity, and since I don’t really care about hitting a particular performance metric I arbitrarily chose [sentence-transformers/msmarco-MiniLM-L-6-v3](https://huggingface.co/sentence-transformers/msmarco-MiniLM-L-6-v3).

-Each model in ST has a configurable [input sequence length](https://www.sbert.net/examples/applications/computing-embeddings/README.html#input-sequence-length) (up to a maximum), after which your inputs will be truncated.
+Each model in ST has a configurable input sequence length (up to a maximum), after which your inputs will be truncated.
 The model I chose had a max sequence length of 512 word pieces, which, as I found out, is often not enough to embed entire songs.
 Luckily, there’s an easy way for us to split lyrics into smaller chunks that the model can digest – verses!
 Once we’ve chunked our songs into verses and embedded each verse, we’ll find that the search works much better.

 ** TODO: Diagram with Figma **

-To actually generate the embeddings, we can call the the `.encode()`  method on our Sentence Transformers model and pass it our list of strings.
-Then we can save our embeddings however we like – in this case I opted to pickle them.
-To be able to share our embeddings with others, we can even **[upload the Pickle file to a Hugging Face dataset](https://huggingface.co/blog/getting-started-with-embeddings#2-host-embeddings-for-free-on-the-hugging-face-hub)**.
+To actually generate the embeddings, you can call the `.encode()` method of the Sentence Transformers model and pass it a list of strings.
+Then you can save the embeddings however you like – in this case I opted to pickle them.

 ```python
 from sentence_transformers import SentenceTransformer